SAP-samples/teched2025-AD161/exercises/ex1/README.md

 4. Click for example the [Flights](http://localhost:4005/rest/data/Flights) link in the section for the rest service to see the data.
-Notice how the connection data (e.g. columns `departure` and `arrival`) have become part of the Flight data.
+Notice how the connection data (e.g. columns `departure` and `arrival`) have become part of the Flights entity.

 ## Exercise 1.8 - Export API service

-After completing these steps you will have an API package for the new service `sap.capire.flights.data`.
+After completing these steps, you will have an API package for the new service `sap.capire.flights.data`.

 In [Exercise 2](../ex2/README.md) you will create the xtravels app,